Stevie Wonder

 Stevie Wonder - I Just Called To Say I Love You

-This was the first Oscar won by an African-American musician.
+He became the first African-American musician to win an Oscar.
 During the award ceremony, he dedicated his victory to Nelson Mandela, which led to an immediate ban on broadcasting his songs in South Africa, where apartheid was still in effect, and Mandela was imprisoned.

-Later, Stevie Wonder stepped back from active concert performances and touring for almost two decades.
-The release of the new album ‘A Time To Love’ in 2005 was a joyous event for his fans.
+Wonder then stepped back from active touring for nearly two decades.
+When he released 'A Time To Love' in 2005, fans rejoiced.
 The artist received another Grammy for this album.
-So far, it is the last of his 23 studio albums.
+It remains his 23rd and final studio album to date.

 Stevie Wonder with a Grammy Statuette